SSWConsulting/SSW.Rules.Content/rules/do-not-provide-anchors-for-feedback/rule.md

 ---
 Anchors are prompts or questions that guide the person providing feedback towards specific areas.

-When it comes to receiving feedback, it's natural to want to guide the conversation by providing anchors that direct the conversation towards specific topics/elements.
+When it comes to requesting feedback, it's natural to want to guide the conversation by providing anchors that direct the conversation towards specific topics/elements.
 While this approach may seem helpful, it can actually hinder the quality of feedback received.

 <!--endintro-->